Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 Result:
 ![The button is now centered!][btn-centered]{:.screenshot-white}

 Next, let's add some styling to our button text, to override the default link styles and also make the text bigger.
 This is one big rule of web design, which is that **people are more likely to click on bigger things**.
-In this case we want people to click on our button ("Call to action"), so we will make the text bigger.
+In this case, we want people to click on our button (call to action), so we will make the text bigger.
 So, let's add the CSS:
 ```CSS
 .hero .btn {
     /* Positioning and sizing */